colarusso/EJC2021-sample/README.md

 1. Paste your Spot token into the `bearer` variablem replacing the existing token and leaving the quotation marks.
 2. Replace `man_jur` with the abbreivation for your jurisdiction (e.g., TX for Texas).
 3. Replace `appBase` with the URL for your Afterpattern marketplace.
-Be sure to keep the `?nsmi_codes[]=` paramter. *Also, if you don't have an Afterpattern marketplace, don't worry, you can come back and edit that later.*
+Be sure to keep the `?nsmi_codes[]=` paramter. *Also, if you don't have an Afterpattern marketplace, don't worry, you can come back and edit that later.* Or you can follow these instructions for [setting up a marketplace](afterpattern.md).
 4. Edit the list of [NSMI/LIST codes](https://spot.suffolklitlab.org/performance/#nsmi) found in `appCodes`.
 These are the codes for which your marketplace has apps.
 So if you have both Family and Housing apps, you would edit your list to look like this `["FA-00-00-00-00","HO-00-00-00-00"]`.
 If you have more granular apps, you can include those codes too (e.g., `FA-01-00-00-00`).